GovWizely/webservices/README.md

     curl -H'Api-Key: devkey' 'http://localhost:3000/v2/market_research_library/search'

-### CSV APIs
+### Dynamic APIs

-Admin users can create and administer search APIs from uploaded CSV files.
+Admin users can create and administer search APIs from uploaded CSV, TSV, or XML files.
 The initial admin user created with the `db:devseed` task has the `admin` flag set to true already.
 To toggle an existing user, you can do this from the Rails console: